carloslme/adlm-segmentation/README.md

 ### Dataset

 We are using the SPIDER dataset already normalized (0-1500).

 Original data are available on [Zenodo](https://zenodo.org/records/10159290).

-## Prerrequisites
+## Prerequisites

 This installation assumes the following preconditions:

 - Linux environment (this was developed in Ubuntu 22.04.4 LTS)
 - Conda environment (24.1.2)
 - Python 3.9

 ## Setup